Be Vigilant Against Fraud: FBI Warns Against an Uptick in Tactics

 It’s an important distinction because two prevalent scams, called pretexting and second-stage attacks, have ratcheted up lately.
 Bad actors, pretending to be from a bank or financial institution, may call customers as though they’re from the company’s “fraud department.”
 They may ask for two-factor authentication codes, data, or information, or even leave a spoofed phone number in voicemail, urging the customer to call back.

-In 2023, the Federal Trade Commission fielded more than 2.6 million fraud cases, with imposter scams as the most prevalent.
+In 2024, the Federal Trade Commission fielded more than 6.47 million fraud cases, with imposter scams as the most prevalent.
+And in 2024, people reported losing more than $12 billion, an increase of $2 billion from 2023.3

 According to Banksneveraskthat.com2, fraudsters may also: